 FSA or FAFSA (Free application for federal student aid): A form used to apply for federal financial aid for college, including grants, loans, and work-study opportunities.

-Scholarship: Financial aid awarded to students based on academic achievement, talent, or other criteria.
+Scholarship: Financial aid or merit aid awarded to students based on academic achievement, talent, or other criteria.

 Financial aid package: The combination of grants, scholarships, loans, and work-study opportunities offered to a student to help cover college expenses.